Print Resize text

 Healthy pregnancy

 When you are pregnant, you may have a higher risk of infection and health problems from certain diseases.
-These infections can also affect your baby and cause birth defects, miscarriage, or result in your baby being born too soon.
+These infections can also cause your baby to be born too early or with a health condition.
+They can also cause miscarriage.

 Vaccines before pregnancy

 Rubella, measles, mumps, and varicella (chickenpox) can harm a growing fetus.
-They can cause birth defects, fetal death, or result in your baby being born too soon.
+They can cause your baby to be born too early, born with a health condition, or cause death.
 Varicella can also be dangerous for you when you’re pregnant.

 Vaccines during pregnancy